louis-tru/quark/docs/CURRENT_WORK.md

 integration should preserve this batch model while adapting the concrete renderer data structures.
 The next profiling and optimization work should focus on GPU coverage/composition and reducing the full-atlas round trip.

+The preferred production CGAA architecture is now to apply coverage and paint directly into the current color target instead of always writing a complete R8 coverage atlas and sampling it in a separate Composite pass.
+This directly targets the measured approximately `78%` Composite share and enables a sparser tile model.
+Outside uniform tiles no longer need to exist merely to write zero coverage into a complete atlas; production batches should emit only boundary tiles and filled inside tiles.
+Target-space tiles also remove dynamic atlas region allocation, tile-position packing, and atlas-to-target coordinate mapping.
+This is especially important for lines and paths with large bounds but sparse covered area.
+Direct target writes must preserve Quark draw ordering and ensure one writer per pixel within a dispatch.
+Because compute pipelines do not receive fixed-function render blending, non-`Src` modes require destination reads plus shared/manual blend logic.
+Refactor paint, clip, and blend shader helpers so AASide fragment paths and CGAA compute paths share output semantics while supplying coverage through different algorithms.
+Unlike atlas generation, direct target output may cause different paths to compete for the same target pixel; preserve draw order with ordered dispatches, non-overlap batching, or ordered per-target-tile draw lists.
+Start with opaque `Src` and common `SrcOver` direct-output fast paths.
+Keep the intermediate coverage atlas only as a fallback for paint/blend paths not yet supported by direct CGAA output.

+The first formal shader-tooling step is complete. `src/render/shader/cgaa.glsl` contains `#vert`, `#frag`, and a final `#comp` stage.
+The GLSL native generator skips compute for GL, while Metal native generation emits the compute MSL source, std430-facing data structures, and compute resource binding slots.
+`MSLShaderSource` can now retain a compute source function.
+Actual Metal compute-pipeline creation and renderer command integration remain pending.
+CGAA platform requirements and the required macOS 10.15 AASide fallback are recorded in `docs/CGAA_COMPATIBILITY.md`.

+Shader consolidation for direct-target CGAA has started and is validated on the existing AASide path:

+- `color_linear.glsl` and `color_radial.glsl` were merged into
+  `color_gradient.glsl`.
+A draw-uniform flag selects radial behavior.
+Linear weight remains vertex-computed; radial distance remains fragment-computed.
+- `clip.glsl` was removed and its target-offset/inverted-coverage behavior was
+  merged into `color.glsl`; clip masks and ordinary solid color now share one pipeline.
+- The native shader generator now recognizes pure `#comp` files.
+Such files do not generate vertex/fragment ASTs or GL wrappers; Metal records null vertex/fragment sources and only the compute source/bindings.
+- Generated desktop reflection output was renamed from the misleading `es450` name to `gl450`, and generated Metal intermediate files now use the `.metal` suffix.

+Ordinary image, alpha mask, and SDF mask now share `image.glsl` and one backend draw command selected by uniform flags.
+YUV remains separate because it has different texture inputs and conversion behavior.
+The next consolidation step is to extract reusable color/gradient/image paint helpers for direct-target CGAA.

 The Metal coverage kernel now uses one `16 * sampleGrid`-thread group per 16x16
 tile.
 Each thread computes one complete Y-sample row, evaluating every relevant